Akkuyu Nuclear Power Plant, Mersin, Turkey

 While the plant is being designed to withstand earthquakes of up to 6.5 on the Richter scale, the possibility of a stronger quake has caused concerns.

-Residents of Mersin are also not pleased with the government's decision to go ahead with the Akkuyu NPP project.
+Mersin residents were also displeased with the government's decision to go ahead with the Akkuyu NPP project.
 In April 2011, an anti-nuclear human chain was formed in the western quarters of the city to protest the decision.

 Power purchase agreement guarantee for Turkey's Akkuyu nuclear power plant

 Turkish Electricity Trade and Contract Corporation (TETAS) guaranteed the purchase of 70% power generated from the first two units and 30% from the third and fourth units over a 15-year power purchase agreement.
-Electricity will be purchased at a price of 12.35 US cents per kWh and the remaining power will be sold in the open market by the producer.
+Electricity will be purchased at a price of 12.35¢/kWh and the remaining power will be sold in the open market by the producer.